 Keep in mind all lenders assess your situation in different ways, applying with the right lender is the key to success.

 Call us on 1300 889 743 or fill in our free assessment form and we’ll work out which lender will assess your full income.

 How can I prove my investment income?

-There’s a variety of methods to prove each income type and each bank has their own lending policies.
+There’s a various methods to prove each income type and each bank has its own lending policies.

 Typically, you’ll need to provide print outs of your portfolio and two years’ tax returns.

 That being said, some lenders can take an alternative approach, requiring just one year’s tax return.

 Others will accept expected return, which is conservative at around 4%.